 - W.e.f.1.7.2016, KVPs may be issued for any amount above Rs.
 1000 and in multiples of Rs.1000.

-- One transaction of an investor on a day shall result in on certificate in e-mode or one entry in passbook.
+- One transaction of an investor on a day shall result in on certificate in e-mode or one entry in the passbook.

-- Earlier, KVPs were in the denominatons of Rs.1,000, Rs.
+- Earlier, KVPs were in the denominations of Rs.1,000, Rs.
 5,000, Rs.10,000 and Rs.
 50,000.

-- Issue of.KVP shall be conveyed to the investor electronically (by e-mail/on mobile).
+- Issue of KVP shall be conveyed to the investor electronically (by e-mail/on mobile).

-- A Kisan Vikas Patra shall mature after 9 years and ten months [9 years and 7 months for KVP is issued during 1.7.2017 to 31.12.2017,
+- A Kisan Vikas Patra shall mature after 9 years and ten months [9 years and 7 months for KVP is issued from 1.7.2017 to 31.12.2017,

-- 9 years and 5 months for KVP is issued during 1.4.2017 to 30.6.2017,
+- 9 years and 5 months for KVP is issued from 1.4.2017 to 30.6.2017,

-- 9 years 4 months for KVPs issued during 1.10.2016 to 31.3.2017,
+- 9 years 4 months for KVPs issued from 1.10.2016 to 31.3.2017,

-- 9 years and two months for KVPs issued during 1.4.2016 to 30.9.2016,
+- 9 years and two months for KVPs issued from 1.4.2016 to 30.9.2016,

-- 8 years and four months for KVPs issued upto 31.3.2016] from the data of issue.
+- 8 years and four months for KVPs issued up to 31.3.2016] from the date of issue.

-Post Maturity Interest
+KVP Post Maturity Interest

 Where on maturity, the amount has become due not but not paid, it shall ‘carry interest from the date of maturity up to the date of repayment at the prevailing POSB A/c rate.